Hard Wired

-Hard Wired is the eighth full-length studio album by Front Line Assembly, released in 1995.
+Hard Wired is the eighth full-length studio album by Canadian electro-industrial band Front Line Assembly, released in 1995.

+Production and themes

+The album was produced during the course of roughly five months.
+Singer Bill Leeb wrote the lyrics after the music was completed.
+The usual procedure for the band, as Leeb explained: "We write [...] the music and then once we've got it finished, then I sit at home and start on the lyrics.
+I can't imagine writing any other way. [...]
+I think with our music it's usually the sounds that inspire us."
+Lyrics-wise, the album addresses topics such as materialism and environmental issues, with an emphasis on the influence of technology: "I think most of the lyrics are basically about man versus technology.
+Basically, we’re destroying our planet with technology.
+At the same time, technology is the only thing that can save us.
+It's this constant struggle between these two forces that is making us go in whatever direction we're all going."

 Release

 Hard Wired was the band's first release for Off Beat.
 It has sold at least 50,000 copies worldwide.
 The limited edition with 5,000 copies was sold out in two weeks.

 Coinciding with Front Line Assembly's tour through Europe in support of Improvised Electronic Device, Hard Wired was re-released in August 2011 by German label Black Rain Records as limited edition picture vinyl with a circulation of 500.
 It contains only seven songs and lacks the tracks "Mortal", "Modus Operandi" and "Transparent Species".